Goat Simulator: Reception

 Several games have followed in trying to capture the same goofy style of gameplay with unpredictable physics engines as Goat Simulator, including Bear Simulator and I Am Bread.
 Goat Simulator as well as 2013's Surgeon Simulator are often considered the first examples of "YouTube bait" games, purposely designed to appeal to an audience watching the game being played but lacking any redeeming gameplay values.

 Sequel

-A sequel was announced in June 2022 during the Summer Game Fest, for Windows, PlayStation 5 and Xbox Series X/S on November 17, 2022.
+A sequel was announced in June 2022 during the Summer Game Fest, for Windows, PlayStation 5 and Xbox Series X/S on 17 November 2022.
 It is titled Goat Simulator 3, skipping the name Goat Simulator 2.
 Goat Simulator 3 includes support for four-player online multiplayer, including several mini-games for multiplayer modes.
 The game is developed by Coffee Stain North, which previously handled some of the expansion packs for the game.
 The teaser was a parody of the Dead Island 2 teaser.

+Adaptations

+Zen Studios released a Goat Simulator table for Pinball FX on August 29, 2024, in what Gamespot called the weirdest crossover yet.